- Futures – Trading with the Future

 Also included the expressions automated trading, algo trading, black-box trading and robo trading.

 There is no unified definition of algorithmic trading (AT).
 Some definitions are broad and unspecific: trading using algorithms, trading programs.
 Others specify AT as opposed to high-frequency trading (HTF), emphasizing that algorithms are only entrusted with the execution of a business decision – however the decision of its acceptance is still up to people.
 This definition then entirely excludes HFT (that most of professionals consider a part of AT).
-We therefore consider the best definition of algorithmic trading to be one that stipulates AT are all operations at stock exchanges and similar markets (such as OTC markets), in which a previously programmed algorithm takes care of an algorithmic execution of a business instruction (purchase, sale, stock-exchange listing).
-A sub-section of thus defined AT are business models in which a computer (specifically speaking, an algorithm) itself decides whether a business instruction will be sent to the stock exchange at all, based on previously entered settings (algorithmic decision-making) – this is where HFT belongs.
+We therefore consider the best definition of algorithmic trading to be one that stipulates AT are all operations at exchanges and similar markets (such as OTC markets), in which a previously programmed algorithm takes care of an algorithmic execution of a business instruction (purchase, sale, exchange listing).
+A sub-section of thus defined AT are business models in which a computer (specifically speaking, an algorithm) itself decides whether a business instruction will be sent to the exchange at all, based on previously entered settings (algorithmic decision-making) – this is where HFT belongs.

 2. Definition of High-Frequency Trading

 Also includes the expressions high-rev trading or high-speed trading.